Wallaroo to Port Wakefield

 He seemed pleased with that and thanked me for stopping by.

-The weather is closing in, showers predicted for this afternoon and worse to come tomorrow.
+The weather is closing in, showers are predicted for this afternoon and worse to come tomorrow.
 It looks like a wet run along the highway into Adelaide tomorrow.
-Its not my favourite riding but I am looking forward to rolling into the city of church’s on a Sunday.
+It’s not my favorite riding but I am looking forward to rolling into the city of churches on a Sunday.

 09082014 (2)